ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 #### involuntary Teleportation (9)
 When you take damage you teleport to a random point within 30 feet of you.
-Roll 1d6 and multiply it, this is how many feet away you teleport.
-Roll 1d8, this is the direction you teleport.
+Roll 1d6 and multiply it by 5, this is how many feet away you teleport.
+Roll 1d8, this is the direction you teleport; in clockwise order from north (1) to northwest (8).

 #### Feature loss (10)
 You lose a random feature

-#### Magical Dystrophy (11)
+#### Dystrophy (11)
 Your first time casting a spell after a rest you must make a DC 14 constitution saving throw or take damage equal to the damage of your first spell.
+If you do not cast spells then this instead applies to your first attack after a rest.

 #### Weakness (12)
 Your stength score is reduced by 6